twolfson/twolfson.com/articles/design-for-developers.md

 # Typeface
 Typefaces (also known as `font-face` in CSS) is the font being used for a given piece of text.

-Serif fonts are fonts with "little lines" on letters.
+Serif typefaces are typefaces with "little lines" on characters.
 For example:

 [![Sample of Courier New](/public/images/articles/design-for-developers/typeface-serif.svg)](/public/images/articles/design-for-developers/typeface-serif.svg)

 *Image of Courier New by Inductiveload via Wikipedia, https://en.wikipedia.org/wiki/Courier_%28typeface%29*

-Sans-serif fonts are fonts without "little lines" ("sans" means without).
+Sans-serif typefaces are typefaces without "little lines" ("sans" means without).
 For example:

 [![Sample of Arial](/public/images/articles/design-for-developers/typeface-sans-serif.svg)](/public/images/articles/design-for-developers/typeface-sans-serif.svg)